Aston-dev/HealtDataX-App/README.md

-# HealtDataX-App
-HealthDataX: A healthcare platform that digitizes medical documents, enhances patient-doctor communication, and enables data analysis.
-It integrates information capture and analysis challenges, optimizing patient care, remote diagnosis, and data-driven insights.
-Utilizing OpenText APIs, it empowers doctors for remote patient support.
+"HealthDataX" is a healthcare platform that digitizes medical documents, streamlines data analysis, and improves patient-doctor communication.
+It efficiently addresses information capture and analysis challenges, enhancing patient care and enabling remote diagnosis.
+Utilizing OpenText APIs, it empowers doctors for remote patient support, prioritizing user experience through a user-friendly interface and responsive design.